-WaterNow Alliance is a forum specifically for urban water leaders who want to champion sustainable, affordable and climate resilient water strategies.
+WaterNow Alliance is a forum for local water leaders who want to champion sustainable, affordable and climate resilient water strategies.

 Our Focus: Unlocking the Power of Water Leaders

 Local decision makers hold the keys to our water future.
 In fact, 85% or more of water infrastructure spending occurs at the community level, and 87% of people nationwide are served by public water utilities.
 While Federal and State agencies have a vital role – the policies, strategies and priorities established by local leaders have the power to fundamentally shift how we think about and use water.

 - ENGAGING our network of decision-makers and connecting them to ideas, resources and one another.

 - CHAMPIONING a sustainable water future by eliminating barriers and advancing solutions through our policy work.

 - DEMONSTRATING success by showcasing strategies that work and that communities can replicate and scale.